crooy/About/leefregels.md

   2. Life is long, sucking is temporary.
 Keep getting better, keep learning.
   3. I work pragmatic but while keeping an eye on idealistic plans.
   4. I inspire others to strive for greatness, not just mediocracy.
+  5. My work must have a point, ideally it really matters.